 What Alcohol Does To Your Teeth?

-Myths about alcohol consumption demystified
+Myths about alcohol consumption and oral health demystified

 Alcohol does not affect your oral health

 Most people who drink alcohol are not aware that it can compromise their oral health.
 Surprisingly, the Centers for Disease Control and Prevention ranks alcohol as the second most common cause of various types of oral cancer.
 The rate of plaque build-up in heavy alcohol users is higher than average.